“Under Pressure is a gospel of the slow-parenting movement.”

 Let’s start with health.
 Cooped up indoors and ferried everywhere in the backseat of a car, kids are growing fatter than ever before.
 Athletic kids suffer as well.
 Too much training too young is wearing them out.
 Injuries like anterior cruciate ligament tears, formerly only seen in college and professional athletes, are now rife in secondary school and increasingly common among nine- and ten-year-olds.

 Micromanaged kids can end up struggling to stand on their own two feet.
-University counseling services report that students are going to pieces in record numbers.
+University counselling services report that students are going to pieces in record numbers.
 And professors tell of 19-year-olds handing over the mobile phone in the middle of interviews with the words: “Why don’t you sort this out with my mum?”

 The umbilical cord even remains intact after graduation.
 To recruit college graduates, blue-chip companies such as Merrill Lynch have started sending out “parent packs” or holding open-house days when Mum and Dad can vet their offices.
 Parents are even turning up at job interviews to help negotiate salary and vacation packages.